Phase Separation of Polyelectrolytes: The Effect of Charge Regulation: Abstract

 \section{Abstract}

 Complex coacervation, known as the liquid-liquid phase separation of solutions with oppositely charged polyelectrolytes, has attracted substantial interest in recent years.
-We study the effect of charge regulation (CR) mechanism on the complex coacervation, by including short-range interactions between the charged sites on the polymer chains, as well as an association-dissociation energy parameter in the CR mechanism.
-We investigate the phase diagrams of two CR models: (i)~the hopping CR model (HCR); and, (ii)~the asymmetric CR model (ACR).
-It is shown that during the phase separation, the polymers in the condensed phase are more charged than in the dilute phase, in accord with the Le Chatelier's principle.
-In addition, ``secondary CR" effects also influence the change in the volume fraction of the two phases.
-The latter can cause the charge difference between the two phases to change non-monotonically as a function of the CR parameters.
-These predictions are subject to future experimental verifications.
+We study the effect of the charge regulation (CR) mechanism on the complex coacervation by including short-range interactions between the charged sites on the polymer chains as well as an association-dissociation energy parameter in the CR mechanism.
+We investigate the phase diagrams of two CR models: (i)~the hopping CR model (HCR) and (ii)~the asymmetric CR model (ACR).
+It is shown that during the phase separation that the polymers in the condensed phase are more charged than those in the dilute phase, in accordance with Le Chatelier's principle.
+In addition, {\it secondary CR} effects also influence the change in the volume fraction of the two phases.
+The latter can cause the charge difference between the two phases to change nonmonotonically as a function of the CR parameters.